 Once you’ve established your budget, the best way to stick to it is to actually use it.
 Track your spending and saving and look back on your behaviors on a regular basis.

 “Budgeting doesn’t have to be tedious,” Grabenstetter said.
 “By tracking actual expenses over weeks or months to see how much you’re spending, you can evaluate where adjustments are needed.
 Checking in on your budget weekly, whether by yourself or with a spouse, can help you stick to it.”

 You may also want to get the whole family involved so that it becomes a team effort.

-“When making group decisions amongst many family members, such as where to have a family vacation, an iteration of the 5-3-1 method can be very effective,” said Eric Thompson, director and wealth advisor at Round Table Wealth Management.
+“When making group decisions amongst many family members, such as where to have a family vacation, an iteration of the 5-3-1 method can be very effective,” said Eric Thompson, principal at Cerity Partners.
 “Parents can offer family members five choices of activities or travel locations that fit within budgetary parameters.
 From there, a different set of family members chooses three of those options they would enjoy the most.
 Finally, an appointed decision-maker gets to make the final choice from the remaining three options.
 This process of elimination can ensure budgets are maintained, yet give optionality and empowerment to all family members in the decision-making process.”

 Using budgeting tools can also be helpful.

-“Keep it as easy as possible — find a financial tool that does the work for you,” said Hussein Ahmed, founder and CEO at Oxygen.
+“Keep it as easy as possible — find a financial tool that does the work for you,” said Hussein Ahmed, founder and chief product officer at Oxygen.
 “Do your research, and find a tool that suits all your needs from budgeting to saving.”

 As you track your spending and saving, take the time to celebrate the small wins.
 This can help keep you motivated to stick to your budgeting plan.